Lucrezia Borgia: Early life

 Lucrezia Borgia was born on 18 April 1480 at Subiaco, a town near Rome.
 Her mother was Vannozza dei Cattanei, a mistress of her father, Cardinal Rodrigo de Borgia (later Pope Alexander VI).
 She had three full siblings: Cesare Borgia, Giovanni Borgia, and Gioffre Borgia, although Gioffre's paternity was later contested.
 Lucrezia's father acknowledged her as his child, and consulted an astrologer after her birth, who foretold a remarkable future.
 During her early life, Lucrezia's education was entrusted to Carlo Canale and then to Adriana Orsini de Milan.
 Orsini was a confidant of Lucrezia's father and was his first cousin.

-Lucrezia's education would primarily take place in the Palazzo Pizzo de Merlo, a building adjacent to her father's residence.
-Unlike most educated women of her time, for whom convents were the primary source for knowledge, Lucrezia's humanist education came from within the sphere of intellectuals in the court and close relatives, and it included a solid grounding in the Humanities, which the Catholic Church was reviving at the time.
-She was fluent in Spanish, Catalan, Italian, and French, and literate in both Latin and Greek.
-She would also become proficient in poetry and oration, and could play the lute and zither, embroider and dance.
-The biggest testament to her intelligence is her ability in administration, as later on in life, she took care of Vatican City correspondence and governance of Ferrara.
+Lucrezia's education primarily took place in the Palazzo Pizzo de Merlo, a building adjacent to her father's residence.
+Unlike most educated women of her time, for whom convents were the primary source of knowledge, Lucrezia's humanist education came from the sphere of intellectuals in the court and close relatives, and included a solid grounding in the Humanities, which the Catholic Church was reviving at the time.
+She was fluent in Spanish, Valenciano, Italian, and French and literate in both Latin and Greek.
+She also became proficient in poetry and oration, and could play the lute and zither, embroider and dance.
+The biggest testament to her intelligence is her ability in administration, as later on in life she took care of Vatican City correspondence and governance of Ferrara.